Wytamma/wytamma.github.io/_posts/2021-02-27-hpc-rstudio-qsub.md

 In a [previous post](https://blog.wytamma.com/blog/hpc-rstudio/), I explained how to run RStudio on the compute nodes of the HPC.
 I am going to continue on this theme and explore some of the interesting side effects of running RStudio in a High Performance Computing environment.

 This post assumes you are running all of the following code in an RStudio container on the HPC.
-Specifically, you must be using a container image that has the PBS commands wrapped in ssh (explained below).
+Specifically, you must be using a container image that has the PBS commands wrapped in `ssh` commands (explained below).

 ## Motivation